 About

 I received my BA in Computer Science from Northwestern University, concentrating in human-computer interaction and theoretical computer science.
 My studies were supported by scholarships from Google, Microsoft, Palantir, Box, Quip, and others, for which I am grateful, though these companies do not necessarily represent my views.
-During school I was affiliated with the following research groups:
+During undergrad I was affiliated with the following research groups:

 - Design, Technology, and Research, where I researched CSS inspection with my co-advisors Haoqi Zhang and Nell O’Rourke.
+My work on semantic dependencies in CSS inspection was incorporated into both the Firefox and Chrome DevTools, and received Best Paper Honorable Mention at UIST 2018.

 - CS Theory Group, where I researched peer grading algorithms with Jason Hartline.